Customer Care Associates: Why Hiring More Won't Fix Support

 Write Canonical Responses

-Transform vague answers into clear, actionable responses your customer care associates can trust:
+Transform vague answers into specific, actionable responses:

-Before (what associates typically write): "Your order should arrive in 3-7 business days depending on shipping."
+"Your order should arrive in 3-7 business days depending on shipping."

-Include Escalation Triggers
+Add Escalation Triggers

 Every automated answer needs clear handoff points to customer care associates: